 FOR OUTDOOR ADVENTURES

-For hands-free after-dark adventures, headlamps are a perfect!
+Headlamps: For hands-free after-dark adventures, consider a headlamp!

-There are so many flashlight options, it’s hard to recommend just one.
+Flashlights: There are so many flashlight options, it’s hard to recommend just one.
 We have had a good experience with the Coast HX5 — perfectly pock-sized, easy on/off switch, and plenty bright.
 It even has a clip for belts, belt loops, pockets or lanyards.
 And at 120 lumens, it’s bright enough without being too bright for little eyes.
+(For more flashlight recommendations, look at the end of this post.)

 When choosing a pack for casual daytrips, I look for four main features: adjustable straps, snack pocket, side pockets for water bottles and an easy-to-access main compartment.